A resource for self-guided learning

 install.packages("tidyverse")

-Let’s read in our data using read_csv()
+Let’s read in our data using read_csv(), from the tidyverse package, readr.

-<- read_csv("~/data-carpentry/data_raw/portal_data_joined.csv") #read in data surveys
+surveys <- read_csv("~/data-carpentry/data_raw/portal_data_joined.csv") #read in data

 Rows: 34786 Columns: 13